Close Modal×

 Although, the bill didn’t stop some agencies from asking for citizenship status when issuing a license.

-Then in 2019, Senate Bill 695 was passed.
+Then in 2018, Senate Bill 695 was signed (with provisions effective July 1 2019)

 This bill prohibited the Department of Real Estate (DRE) and other agencies from gathering information on the applicant’s citizenship or immigration status